ymr89/MsBlog/README.md

 **Windows – Python Tools for Visual Studio**

 1. Clone the repository.

 First, clone the repository using the URL provided on development section.
 Open the solution file (.sln) that is included in the root of the repository.

+2. Change the requirements file.

+Double-click on requirements.txt.
+If you’re using a PostgreSQL database, add _psycopg2==2.6.2_.
+If you’re using a MySQL database, add _MySQL-python==1.2.3_.
+By default, requirements.txt contains the driver for a PostgreSQL database.

+3. Create a virtual environment.

+Right-click on Python Environments and select Add Virtual Environment.
+Make sure the name is _env_.
+Click Create, this will create the virtual environment and the dependencies listed in requirenments.txt.

+4. Change the information on the database.

+Open the folder MsBlog and double-click on settings.py.
+Scroll down until you find the DATABASES.
+Change the information according to your database.
+Save.

+Engine for PostgreSQL: _'django.db.backends.postgresql_psycopg2'_

+Engine for MySQL: _'django.db.backends.mysql'_

+5. Migrate and create a superuser.

+To migrate the information into the new database, right-click on the root project, select python and click-on migrate.